chadsansing/open-facilitation/chapter1.md

 You may have

-* Coordinated a project online using shared documents and project management tools like [Etherpad](http://etherpad.org/) and [GitHub](https://github.com) to connect contributors around the world.
-* Organized a local event like a [hackathon](http://spark.stab.org) or [unconference](https://en.wikipedia.org/wiki/Unconference) using similar tools to gather your community and share work face-to-face \(F2F\).
-* Planned a workshop teaching others how to use a platform like [Minecraft](https://minecraft.net), [paper prototyping](https://en.wikipedia.org/wiki/Paper_prototyping), or [Thimble](https://thimble.mozilla.org).
+* Running a professional development workshop for your peers.
+* Teaching a class for your community.
+* Coordinated an online project.
+* Organizing a local event.

 Each kind of facilitation asks you to do something different.
-For example,

-* Managing a project online requires you to work at a distance from your teammates, but it gives you time to develop a shared goal, schedule, and set of practices.
+For example. for example, you might teach a class or facilitate an event or workshop in-person, while delivering an online class our course asks you to work at a distance from your participants.
-* Organizing a local event brings you face-to-face with your community around a common, shared experience, but for a short amount of time.
-* Running a workshop gives you even less time to share a common learning experience with participants who depend on you to adapt and customize your plans according to their needs.

 Despite their differences, these kinds of facilitation have a lot in common.
 In every case, your teammates, community members, and learners depend on you to anticipate and plan for their needs.